noislabs/whitepaper/src/performance.md

 -->

 The application needs to commit to a round number before the beacon is revealed.
-Fortunately we have a relyable [BFT Time](https://docs.tendermint.com/master/spec/consensus/bft-time.html) but this is not perfectly accurate and can be behind.
+Fortunately we have a reliable [BFT Time](https://docs.tendermint.com/master/spec/consensus/bft-time.html) but this is not perfectly accurate and can be behind.
 In case the contract thinks `publish_time` is not yet reached while the beacon is already published, an attacker can abuse the knowledge of the randomness.
 So we intoduce a duration `safety_margin` and require `publish_time` to be at least `safety_margin` after the current BFT time (`block_time`).

 Using the formular from above, we want